 Getting Ready for La rentrée

 The end of August and the beginning of September are a significant time in France.
-It’s the end of vacation, so families head back home and get ready for la rentrée—back to school time.
+It’s the end of vacation, so families head back home and get ready for la rentrée—back-to-school time.
 All students attending public schools in France start school on the same day throughout the country.
-For the 2022 school year, the first day of school is Thursday, September 1st.
+For the 2023-2024 school year, the first day of school is Monday, September 4.

 During the year I spent in a French elementary school teaching English with TAPIF (Teaching Assistant Program in France), I got to see first-hand the school supplies students used in their classrooms.
 In general, I found the school supplies in France to be sturdier and of higher quality than the supplies that I typically find in the United States.

 Something that really stood out to me was that there wasn’t much variety between the school supplies of different students.
 Everyone had just about the same thing!
 This is largely due to the detailed school supply list furnished by the schools.
-There is a general government list of school supplies that teachers work off of and add on to.
+The Minister of National Education provides a general model list of school supplies, but the definitive list comes from schools and teachers.

 Parents and/or guardians are responsible for buying school supplies for their children.
 As you can imagine with such a lengthy list, school supply costs do add up quickly.
 There is some help available for families in need, known as l’allocation de rentrée scolaire.